dojo/docs/dojox/form/manager/_Mixin.rst

 Introduction
 ============

 This class is the main component of the form manager, which provides the initialization and core functionality.
-It can be used on its own as a mixin to other widgets, or as a part of `dojox.form.Manager <dojox/form/Manager>`_.
+It can be used on its own as a mixin to other widgets, or as a part of :ref:`dojox.form.Manager <dojox/form/Manager>`.
 All other form manager mixins require this class to be mixed in as well.

 On startup this mixin inspects its body and registers all found form widgets, and attached nodes (by ``data-dojo-attach-point``).
 Additionally it provides some low-level properties and methods to handle controlled elements.